View Suzan Headrick's Obituary on lubbockonline.com and share memories

 |

-Lubbock- Suzan Headrick passed away on July 23, 2019.
-A time of fellowship and remembrance is scheduled from 6:00 pm to 8:00 pm on Friday, July 26, 2019, at Lake Ridge Chapel and Memorial Designers.
+Lubbock- Suzan Collins Headrick passed away July 23, 2019.
+A time of fellowship and remembrance is scheduled 6:00 pm to 8:00 pm, Friday, July 26, 2019 at Lake Ridge Chapel and Memorial Designers.
 Family and friends will gather to celebrate her life of 56 years at 11:00 am on Saturday, July 27, 2019, at First United Methodist Church.
+Graveside services will follow at 3:00 pm at Castro Memorial Gardens in Dimmitt.
 Family and friends are invited to share memories and expressions of sympathy, and view Suzan's life tribute at www.memorialdesigners.net.

+Suzan was born on December 28, 1962 to Wayne and Darlene Collins in Lubbock, TX.
+She moved to Dimmitt as a child and graduated from Dimmitt High School.
+She graduated from McMurry University with a bachelor's degree in Psychology.
+While completing her Nursing degree at West Texas State University, Suzan met and married the love of her life, Jeff Headrick.
+They married on May 26, 1990 in Dimmitt, Texas.

+God gave Suzan and Jeff five wonderful children who are Suzan's life's work and legacy.
+Suzan and Jeff's faith in God are the basis on which they built their lives together and the lives of their children.
+Suzan kept God first.
+Her strong and uplifting faith guided her daily.
+She loved her family with all of her strength and resolve.
+Throughout her life she collected friends who knew how sincerely they were loved.